-Research topics
+Research groups

 HAIF will establish a novel doctoral training scheme that connects University of Turku’s Faculties of Technology, Social Sciences, Law, Humanities and Medicine.
 By bringing together 15 University of Turku professors and 11 research groups and topics, HAIF creates a scientific community with unprecedented interdisciplinary knowledge and global partner networks.